These mushroom balls turn your yard into a climate-change-fighting machine

 Though they look a bit like bath bombs, NetZero mycelium orbs are actually meant for the ground.
 When you dissolve one in a watering can or hose sprayer and water your lawn, the orb inoculates your yard with fungi known to capture atmospheric carbon.
 One inoculation lasts 10 years and allows the average-size American yard, which is about a quarter acre, to absorb a ton of atmospheric CO2 every year.
 If every lawn used a NetZero mycelium ball, founder Joseph Kelly says, we could go from 650 million tons of carbon captured by our yards every year to 1.3 gigatons.

-NetZero, which just launched on Kickstarter, comes from the same people behind HiveMind, a startup that uses mycelium to create carbon-drawdown projects for corporations and municipalities.
+NetZero, which will soon launch on Kickstarter, comes from the same people behind HiveMind, a startup that uses mycelium to create carbon-drawdown projects for corporations and municipalities.
 Kelly, also CEO of HiveMind, says he first heard about the carbon-sinking power of mycelium from research on Canada’s boreal forest, which stores 11% of the world’s total atmospheric carbon.
 Researchers have determined that the expansive mycelium system in the soil is one of the major reasons why.

 When released into your lawn, the mycelium creates a capillary system around the roots of other plants, extending those roots, increasing how those plants absorb water and nutrients, and also capturing CO2 in the soil.